boucadair/rfc3535-20years-later/Prez/NEMOPS/nemops-session2-summary.md

 Ontology Language (OWL) from the Semantic Web may serve as reference in this area."
    + (**NEW-OPS-REQ-UNSILO**) "Fixed hierarchical structure limits the modeling of complex scenarios where relationships within the data are important...graph structures provide a more flexible structure that can accommodate any kind of data"
-   + (**NEW-OPS-REQ-CLIENT-TOOLS**) "Lack of mature YANG libraries, with several efforts in different programming languages that have been abandoned or that do not keep the pace of the standards"
+   + (**NEW-OPS-REQ-TOOLS**) "Lack of mature YANG libraries, with several efforts in different programming languages that have been abandoned or that do not keep the pace of the standards"
    + (**NEW-OPS-REQ-QUICK-BUT-WELL**) "maintenance and up-to-date documentation of the YANG models is a not agile process"
    + (**NEW-OPS-REQ-GLUE**) "Integrating additional relevant information that could be required for those applications for taking decisions on the network"